haidara02/homelab/README.md

 Password: openmediavault

+- Navigate to the Update Management section in the OMV web interface.
+If updates are available, you may choose to install them by clicking Install.
+You may be prompted after to reboot OMV in order to apply these updates.

+#### Enabling ZFS Support in OpenMediaVault

 Since OpenMediaVault (OMV) does not include native support for ZFS by default, you will need to install the OMV-Extras plugin, which provides access to additional functionality, including ZFS support.

 1. Log in to your OMV web interface.